anantjoshi97/website/_posts/2020-08-24-grad-application-steps.md

 <h2 id="interviews"> Interviews </h2>

-To keep the length of the current article short, this part has been delegated to a different <a href="{{ '/posts/2020/08/24/grad-application-interviews.html' | relative_url }}">article.
+To keep the length of the current article short, this part has been delegated to a different <a href="{{ '/posts/2020/08/24/grad-application-interviews.html' | relative_url }}">article</a>.

 <h2> Acknowledgements </h2>
 I would like to thank all my family members, relatives, friends, seniors and professors for their help during my PhD application period.
 I would like to specially thank Karan Chadha (who was one amongst those) who suggested quite a few the ideas presented in the articles on graduate applications to me.